FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: My visa is valid but my passport has expired.
 What should I do?

 A: Visas in expired passports are still valid.
 Applicants may travel with a visa in an expired passport as long as their currently valid passport reflects the same biographical information and the visa in the expired passport has not been damaged.
-Applicants whose names have changed (for example, by marriage) or whose visas were damaged must apply for a new visa.
+Applicants whose names have changed or whose visas were damaged must apply for a new visa.
+If the change of the last name is due to marriage, he/she may travel with both passports and a document proving legal name change (international marriage certificate).

 Q: Can I apply for a visa at the Embassy in Skopje if I don't live in Macedonia or Kosovo?